 - Working With an Eco-Friendly Company

-Whether it’s used as a mailing bag for e-commerce parcels or regular garment packaging, corn starch can be used as a substitute for polythene to dramatically reduce its environmental impact.
+Whether it’s used as a mailing bag for e-commerce parcels or regular garment packaging, you can use corn starch as a substitute for polythene to dramatically reduce its environmental impact.
 The fact that corn starch packaging is fully compostable goes a long way towards creating a sustainable fashion brand looking to help save the planet.

 You can benefit from different colours, finishes and applications which can all be produced on recycled paper.
 Plus, recycling paper and using it to make new swing tickets uses between 30-50% less energy than making paper from trees.
 So, you’ll certainly be doing your part as a sustainable brand.